mxstbr/login-flow/README.md

 * `reducers`: Reducers manage the state of an app, basically a simplified implementation of Stores in Flux.
 For an introduction to reducers, watch [this talk](https://www.youtube.com/watch?v=xsSnOQynTHs) by @gaearon.

 * `utils`: Utility files.

+### Authentication

+Authentication happens in `js/utils/auth.js`, using `js/utils/fakeRequest.js` and `js/utils/fakeServer.js`. `fakeRequest.js` is a fake XMLHttpRequest wrapper with a similar syntax to `request.js`. `fakeServer.js` gets the fake HTTP requests and stores the current users in localStorage, with the passwords encrypted using `bcrypt`.
+To change it to real authentication, you'd only have to import `request.js` instead of `fakeRequest.js` and have a server running somewhere.

 ## Opinionated features